Game-theoretic statistics and safe anytime-valid inference: SAVI as a Frequentist -- Evidential -- Bayesian middle ground?

 In conclusion, let us stress that we do not view the above observations as disqualifying the Bayesian, evidential or Neyman-Pearsonian paradigm.
-Rather, we feel that SAVI methods effectively unify some of the fundamental ideas of each; respectively: one should allow for the possibility to infuse prior knowledge into one's procedures; one should output numbers with a clear evidential meaning; and one should ensure that one's procedures allow for error control and coverage.
+Rather, we feel that SAVI methods effectively unify some of the fundamental ideas of each; respectively: they allow to infuse prior knowledge into one's procedures; they output numbers with a clear evidential meaning; and they ensure error control and coverage.